Right-of-Way Surveys in Ocala

 Why Do Ocala Properties Need Professional Right-of-Way Surveys?

-Our team of licensed Professional Surveyors and Mappers (PSM) serves Marion County's 1,663 square miles, from Ocala to surrounding communities.
+Our licensed Professional Surveyor and Mapper (PSM) serves Marion County's 1,588.4 square miles of land area, from Ocala to surrounding communities.
 We coordinate with the Building Safety Department and local recording offices to ensure your survey meets all county requirements.

 Ocala Survey Challenges